For Muscular, Joint and Body Wellbeing

 The JCUHealth Physiotherapy Clinic provides services to those who would have difficulty accessing physiotherapy in any other way.

 Clients who have a Third Party Claim for motor vehicle accident or are able to claim through Workcover are INELIGIBLE to attend the clinic.
-Everyone else is welcome, including those with private health insurance.
+Everyone else is welcome but no claims can be made through private health insurance.

 All clients pay an administration fee of $12 per visit.